-Following the assessment appointment the assessing clinician will complete the following:
+Following the assessment appointment the assessing clinician (care co-ordinator) will complete the following:

-- CPA Assessment. - 2.
-Risk Screening. - 3.
-Care Referral to the service identified as required for the service user. - 4.
-The assessment/assessors Care Plan will be completed to include: - 4.1 What service they have been referred for - 4.2 Name of the Care Coordinator until treatment commences & any interim Care options - 4.3 Emergency contact details - 4.4 Estimated waiting time OR time to review - 5.
-The Care Plan will be printed and given to the service user.
+- CPA assessment. - 2.
+Risk screening. - 3.
+Care referral to the service identified as required for the service user. - 4.
+The assessing clinician's (care co-ordinators) CPA care plan will be completed to include: - 4.1 what service they have been referred for; - 4.2 name of the care co-ordinator until treatment commences (see 10 below); - 4.3 emergency contact details; and - 4.4 estimated waiting time or time to review, - 5.
+The CPA care plan will be given to the service user. - 6.
+The GP will be informed of the assessment and the current care plan.

-All of the above will be completed using the current Electronic Patient Record, (Carebase).
+All of the above will be completed using the current electronic clinical record (CareBase).

-- 6. The GP will be informed of the assessment outcome and he/she will be responsible for the service users overall care. - 7.
-A crisis card will be issued. - 8.
-The assessing clinician will now discharge/end the assessment Electronic Care Plan BUT the Care Program will remain open and the individual remains on CPA.
+- 7. A crisis card will be issued to the service user. - 8.
+The assessing clinician (care co-ordinator) will now complete the initial assessment, but the Care Programme Approach will remain open and the individual remains on CPA.

-Role of the Interim Care Coordinator
+Role of the Care co-ordinator

-- 9. Interim Care Coordinator will be appointed in accordance with both the Trust CPA policy and recommendation from National Guidance. - 10.
-The Interim Care Coordinator will be the initial assessor or Team Manager of the assessment team. - 11.
-The interim Care Co-ordinator will retain the overall responsibility of the following: - a) the contact person for the service user on the waiting list and the clients GP; - b) to ensure that the interim Care Plan and the waiting list are managed and reviewed in accordance with CPA practice; - c) to ensure that the interim Care Plan continues to be appropriate and effective for the individual client.
+- 9. The care co-ordinator will be appointed in accordance with both the Trust CPA policy and recommendation from National Guidance. - 10.
+The care co-ordinator can be either the initial assessor or the Team Manager of the assessment team. - 11.
+The care co-ordinator will retain the overall responsibility of the following: - a) the contact person for the service user on the waiting list and their GP: - b) to ensure that the CPA care plan is managed and reviewed in accordance with CPA practice; - c) to ensure that the CPA care plan continues to be appropriate and effective for the individual service user.